jhuapl-fomo/ralf/docs/index.rst

 Welcome!
 ================================
-Welcome to the documentation for **ralf**, the base library within the larger `RALF Ecosystem <https://gitlab.jhuapl.edu/ralf>`_.
+Welcome to the documentation for **ralf**, the base library within the larger RALF Ecosystem.
 Here you will find documentation and tutorials that will help you get started with building applications using Large Language Models (LLMs).